-The Master of Science in Analytics (MSA) is an intensive 10-month professional degree designed to give students a thorough understanding of the tools, methods, and applications of advanced analytics.
-It is both focused and practical in orientation, and seeks to provide training directly relevant to industry.
-Its educational objectives include but are not limited to topics, such as data quality and integration, data and text mining, time series forecasting, optimization, and other areas of statistics; business intelligence methods involving reporting, query and analysis, online analytical processing, data storage, and visualization; and an understanding of data security and privacy, and ethical issues.
-Students are provided hands-on experience using the same complex analytics tools used in industry today.
-Student team projects aim to provide experience with solving complex analytical problems in industry and in other areas of science, medicine and engineering, such as financial intelligence, fraud detection, warranty analysis and risk management; marketing optimization and customer analytics; simulating and optimizing supply chain flows, dynamic pricing, production control and service quality improvement; web analytics; evidence-based medicine; biological data analysis; data mining for network intrusion detection or software engineering.
+The Master of Science in Analytics (MSA) is an intensive 10-month degree with a strong practical orientation designed to give students a thorough understanding of the tools, methods, and applications of advanced analytics.
+The curriculum is designed entirely for MSA students and classes are taught as a cohort.
+Students work frequently in teams and receive hands-on training with industry-standard software tools.
+Its educational objectives include but are not limited to topics, such as data quality and integration, data and text mining, time series forecasting, optimization, survival analysis, and other areas of statistics; data security and privacy; project management and communication skills.
+Student team projects aim to provide experience with solving complex analytical problems in industry and in other areas of science, medicine and engineering, such as, but not limited to: financial analytics, fraud detection, and risk management; marketing optimization, customer analytics and web analytics; clinical and biological data analysis; and data mining for software engineering.

 Admission Requirements: Admission to the MSA program is highly competitive.
-The best-qualified applicants will be accepted up to the limited number of spaces available for students each year.
+The best-qualified applicants will be accepted up to the limited number of seats available for students each year.
 The Admissions Committee evaluates candidates on criteria such as:

-- overall academic record and grade point average; - academic performance in analytical/quantitative subjects; - GRE General Test score; - relevant employment experience and potential to succeed in the profession; and - leadership, integrity, and other personal character traits.
+- overall academic record and grade point average; - academic performance in analytical/quantitative subjects; - GRE General Test score: - relevant employment experience and potential to succeed in the profession; and - leadership, integrity, and other personal character traits.